New Shuttle: 2000 series

-The 2000 series fleet consists of seven six-car sets (01 to 07) formed as follows.
-The trains have stainless steel bodies with different colour front ends and bodyside stripes.
+The 2000 series fleet consists of seven 6-car sets, numbered 01 to 07.
+Built by Kawasaki Heavy Industries, the trains have stainless steel bodies with different colours on the front ends and bodyside stripes.
+The cars retain the 8 m length of the previous fleet but are 160 mm wider and have ceilings 30 mm higher to provide additional capacity and reduce crowding.